-QuakeSim web services tools allow rapid exploration and feature extraction from UAVSAR RPI products.
+QuakeSim web service tools allow rapid exploration and feature extraction from UAVSAR RPI products.
 The UAVSAR RPI data products are converted into GeoTiff format and published with Open Geospatial Consortium (OGC) standards.
 The InSAR profile tool plots line-of-site changes of pixels on the ground relative to the flight instrument, referred to as ground range changes, for user-selected profiles across unwrapped UAVSAR interferogram products [3].
 The user draws a profile line on the selected image and is presented with interactive plots that show values of the line-of-sight displacements and topographic height of the corresponding digital elevation model (DEM) along the profile line (Figure 3).
 Users can switch to different images through the list on the right.
 Pre-rendered images are displayed on Google Maps as part of an online interface to help users visually identify regions of interest.

 Due to the increasing volume of UAVSAR data, it is necessary to keep the data and software service as close as possible.
 Commercial cloud services from Amazon and Microsoft offer Infrastructure as a Service (IaaS) for both computing and storage features.
 This study investigates the applicability of Amazon Elastic Compute Cloud (EC2) to geospatial earthquake study applications.
-Big data with Platform as a Service (PaaS), which is constructed as a basic scalable infrastructure with higher level capabilities, is also discussed in this paper.
+Combining so-called “Big Data” with Platform as a Service (PaaS), which is constructed as a basic scalable infrastructure with higher level capabilities, is also discussed in this paper.